top of page

 • Not paying the correct amount of PAYG withholding.

-Ad hoc payroll when using a Spreadsheet (or any other manual method) and your Accounting (or Bookkeeper) reporting STP to the ATO does not ensure that a Business is compliant with Fair Work requirements.
-In fact, this practice is perilous, who is ensuring that any changes are being implemented within the Spreadsheet or manual system in order to meet Payroll Compliance.
+Ad hoc payroll, when using a spreadsheet (or any other manual method) and your accounting (or bookkeeper) report STP to the ATO, does not ensure that a business complies with Fair Work requirements.
+This practice is perilous; who is ensuring that any changes are being implemented within the Spreadsheet or manual system to meet Payroll Compliance?

 Employees are the most valuable asset a Business has and is the only resource between the Employer and the Business being successful so the priority undeniably should be ensuring that this valuable asset is remunerated correctly!

-Payroll Solutions are specifically designed, maintained and updated to stay abreast of the continuous industrial, legislative and other compliance changes that are administered by many Government Agencies.
-A substantial amount of work and skill is involved in the maintenance of these payroll systems by software developers and it should not be difficult to realise the enormous benefits for Employers and the significant ROI for Businesses.
+Payroll Solutions are specifically designed, maintained, and updated to stay abreast of the continuous industrial, legislative, and other compliance changes administered by many Government Agencies.
+Software developers maintain these payroll systems with a substantial amount of work and skill, and it should not be difficult to realise the enormous benefits for Employers and the significant ROI for Businesses.

 Are you now seeing the big picture?

-Small Business know they have to pay their Accountant and Bookkeeper but appear to have less consideration or allow for the costs involved with payroll and even worse, are resistive to payroll compliance.
-To make this situation even poorer, some lobbyists appear to be assisting in propagating and facilitating non-compliance with their current actions in not lobbying for the best outcomes for the members of their respective associations.
+Small Businesses know they have to pay their Accountant and Bookkeeper, but they appear to have less consideration or allow for the costs involved with payroll and, even worse, are resistant to payroll compliance.
+To make this situation even worse, some lobbyists appear to be assisting in propagating and facilitating non-compliance with their current actions by not lobbying for the best outcomes for the members of their respective associations.

-We have the opportunity with STP to slowly, but surely, engage Employers and assist in fixing the fundamental problem of the entrenched attitude towards payroll compliance and this is what must change.
+We have the opportunity with STP to slowly but surely engage Employers and assist in fixing the fundamental problem of the entrenched attitude towards payroll compliance, and this must change.

-The Fair Work Ombudsman is responsible for the administration of Salary and Wages which is what is covered by STP.
-Other monies withdrawn by sole traders from the business where Accountants assess and make adjustments quarterly are drawings and is not reported in STP.
-There must be care taken not to confuse Payroll transactions with Accounting transactions.
+The Fair Work Ombudsman is responsible for administrating Salary and Wages, which are covered by STP.
+Other monies withdrawn by sole traders from the business where Accountants assess and make quarterly adjustments are drawings and are not reported in STP.
+Care must be taken not to confuse Payroll transactions with Accounting transactions.

 What are the primary concerns?

-With some of the solutions currently being suggested; Small Business may meet their STP reporting obligations (in some cases barely), but unless the tools that they are using to obtain this data also meets FWO obligations, they are not compliant and never will be.
-It's one thing to say, "to meet STP Compliance all you need to do is send payroll information to the ATO every pay period", but what about the source of that information, is that complaint?
+With some of the suggested solutions, small businesses may barely meet their STP reporting obligations (in some cases), but unless the tools they use to obtain this data also meet FWO obligations, they are not compliant and never will be.
+It's one thing to say, "To meet STP Compliance, all you need to do is send payroll information to the ATO every pay period," but what about the source of that information and is it compliant?

 If there are only a few employees and the pay is the same or similar every pay period, being "set-and-check", I fail to see any problem with an employer being able to meet their obligations using a payroll solution.
 The simplicity and benefits of such far outweigh any negative aspects of the process.

-The "natural business process" is processing payroll using a solution and meeting compliance with a tool that calculates Tax correctly, assists Employers in meeting their liabilities such as Superannuation, Leave Accruals and the issuing of Pay Slips in accordance with Fair Work requirements.
-Without using an appropriate payroll solution, Employers are not following best practice.
+The "natural business process" is processing payroll using a solution and meeting compliance with a tool that calculates Tax correctly, assists Employers in meeting their liabilities such as Superannuation and leave Accruals, and issues Pay Slips in accordance with Fair Work requirements.
+Without using an appropriate payroll solution, Employers are not following best practices.

 Reporting using their Bookkeeper or Accountant every three months should not be an acceptable solution.
-When an employee's pay is processed, it should be mandatory to report at the same time no matter what tools are being used.
-Anything less than this negates the purpose of "real-time" reporting and is also not supplying complete "Big Data" to Government in a timely manner.
+When an employee's pay is processed, it should be mandatory to report simultaneously, no matter what tools are being used.
+Anything less than this negates the purpose of "real-time" reporting and does not promptly supply complete "big data" to the Government.

 Payroll should no longer be seen as a data entry role, pays must be processed by qualified people and seen as a compliance role.
 Payroll is always changing, ever evolving!

-It would be regrettable to squander this opportunity to assist Small Business and others (albeit some kicking and screaming) in becoming compliant.
-Lack of payroll compliance affects everyone who pays tax and those Employers that are ignoring their obligations cost us the most.
+It would be regrettable to squander this opportunity to assist Small Businesses and others (albeit some kicking and screaming) in becoming compliant.
+Lack of payroll compliance affects everyone who pays taxes, and Employers who ignore their obligations cost us the most.

-John Shepherd and his team at the ATO is working diligently with industry to assist in the process of providing free to low-cost payroll solutions with a common end goal, payroll compliance, resulting in a level playing field for all involved.
-Also to mitigate the effect of "cowboys" coming to market with ineffectual "so-called" payroll solutions, an Assurance Framework must be made available by the ATO.
-This would provide a level of assurance that the tools that Employers have available to them would give some security that they can meet their payroll responsibilities no matter what solution is being used.
+John Shepherd and his team at the ATO are working diligently with the industry to assist in providing free to low-cost payroll solutions with a common end goal, payroll compliance, resulting in a level playing field for all involved.
+Also, to mitigate the effect of "cowboys" coming to market with ineffectual "so-called" payroll solutions, the ATO must make an Assurance Framework available.
+This would ensure that the tools that employers have available would give them some security and that they can meet their payroll responsibilities no matter what solution is used.

-While this is not got to solve all of the existing problems, it goes a long way to changing the unacceptable payroll behaviour that is currently ingrained in Australian Business.
+While this does not solve all the existing problems, it goes a long way to changing the unacceptable payroll behaviour currently ingrained in Australian Businesses.

 bottom of page